Stop hoarding COVID vaccines, South Africa's Ramaphosa tells rich nations | Health

 Stop hoarding COVID vaccines, South Africa's Ramaphosa tells rich nations

-World Health Organization Director-General Tedros Adhanom Ghebreyesus last week described this unequal access as a "catastrophic moral failure", urging countries and manufacturers to spread doses more fairly around the world.
-Ramaphosa chairs the African Union, which this month secured 270 million shots for the continent to supplement 600 million doses coming from the COVAX scheme co-led by the WHO.
+World Health Organization Director-General Tedros Adhanom Ghebreyesus last week described this unequal access as a "catastrophic moral failure".
+The African Union this month secured 270 million shots for the continent to supplement 600 million doses from the COVAX vaccine distribution scheme co-led by the WHO and Gavi.

 Those doses are expected to become available this year but none have arrived yet, while parts of Europe, Asia and the Americas are well into their vaccination programmes.
 Britain has ordered 367 million doses of seven different vaccines - some already approved and some candidate drugs - for its population of roughly 67 million, while the European Union has secured nearly 2.3 billion doses for its 450 million people.